 Problem sets and schedule.
 All labs subsequent to the circuit decay lab are team reports.

-- 1. Due the second week of classes at the beginning of class: Resume. - 2.
-Due second week of classes at the beginning of class: Circuit decay lab report, which is to be turned in individually although you may have collected data in a group.
-In writing this lab you must convince the reader that the decay of the RC circuit is either exponential (as you were taught in PHGN200) or not, depending on the data collected and the associated errors. - 3.
-Due third week of classes at the beginning of class: Baird, Chapter 2, problems 11, 12; Chapter 3, problems 3, 4, 5, 7, 8, 9, 11, 12, 13, 17; noise and uncertainty lab reports.
-Begin
+The circuit decay lab report is to be turned in individually, even though you may have collected data in a group.
+In writing this lab you must convince the reader that the decay of the RC circuit is either exponential (as you were taught in PHGN200) or not, depending on the data collected and the associated errors.
+Subsequent lab reports will be team reports, though some people may be asked to submit individual introductions, analyses, and conclusions.